-Without undertaking to verify the same by independent verification, we have relied on (a) computations provided by Public Resources Advisory Group, as financial advisor to the Transportation Board, the mathematical accuracy of which has been verified by Robert Thomas CPA, as verification agent, relating to the yield of investments in the escrow fund established in connection with the refunding and defeasance as applicable of certain of the Refunded Bonds, the sufficiency of such investments to pay when due the principal of and interest on such Refunded Bonds and the yield on the Bonds; and (b) representations of the Transportation Board and the Virginia Department of Transportation as to questions of fact material to this opinion, including, without limitation, representations as to the use of proceeds of the Bonds and the Refunded Bonds, and certifications and representations contained in certificates of the Transportation Board, the Virginia Department of Transportation, the Treasury Board and other public officials and third parties furnished to us.
+Without undertaking to verify the same by independent verification, we have relied on representations by or on behalf of the Authority, the Participating Institutions and the Commonwealth as to questions of fact material to this opinion, including, without limitation, representations as to the use of proceeds of the Bonds, and certifications and representations contained in certificates of the Authority, the Commonwealth and other public officials furnished to us.
 We have assumed that all signatures on documents, certificates and instruments examined by us are genuine, all documents, certificates and instruments submitted to us as originals are authentic, and all documents, certificates and instruments submitted to us as copies conform to the originals.
-In addition, we have assumed that all documents, certificates and instruments relating to the issuance of the Bonds have been duly authorized, executed and delivered by all parties other than the Transportation Board, and we have further assumed the due organization, existence and powers of such other parties.

-Based on the foregoing, we are of the opinion, under current law that:
+In addition, we have assumed that all documents, certificates and instruments relating to the issuance of the Bonds have been duly authorized, executed and delivered by all parties other than the Authority, and we have further assumed the due organization, existence and powers of such other parties.
+Based on the foregoing, we are of the opinion that, under existing law: